-Florida Oceanographic Society needs your help!
+Florida Oceanographic Society is a non-profit based in Stuart, FL with the mission to inspire environmental stewardship of Florida's coastal ecosystems through education, research and advocacy.
 Whether you are looking to volunteer, donate, become a member or business partner, your support is vital to both Florida Oceanographic and to our mission.
 Get involved today!

-A variety of volunteer opportunities exist at Florida Oceanographic Coastal Center for individuals 15 and older.
+A variety of volunteer opportunities exist at Florida Oceanographic Coastal Center.
 We also have family and group opportunities with project specific activities that take place throughout the year.
 Please take a minute to browse through our Volunteer Opportunity Descriptions (below), fill out our online application and plan to attend an information session to learn more about our Coastal Center and how you can contribute to our mission.

 If you have questions about our volunteer program or would like to attend an information session please contact Rosemary Badger, Volunteer Coordinator, at 772.225.0505 ext.
 109 or email firstname.lastname@example.org for more information.

-* If you are between the ages of 15 and 17 you must fill out an essay (located on the volunteer application) and submit 2 teacher recommendation forms.
-Download the teacher recommendation form here.
+* If you are between the ages of 15 and 17 you may need to fill out an essay (located on the volunteer application) and submit 2 teacher recommendation forms.

 Are you passionate about the environment?
 Do you enjoy working with children and adults?
 If you are a people person and aren't squeamish around sea creatures, then consider joining the team of volunteers helping to inspire environmental stewardship among the 60,000+ guests that visit Florida Oceanographic Coastal Center each year.
 Initial training will help you get started, additional training opportunities are available and independent study is encouraged.
-Shifts range from 3.5 - 4 hours per week and volunteers must make a minimum commitment of 4 consecutive months.
+Shifts are 3 hours per week and volunteers must make a minimum commitment of 3 consecutive months.
 Exhibit guides must be at least 15 years old.
 Youth volunteers applying to work with exhibits must submit a 500 word essay on the volunteer application and submit 2 teacher recommendations.

 If you have ever taken a stroll through the butterfly garden, you have no doubt seen skippers and other butterflies flittering about and sipping sweet nectar from the many flowers adorning an abundance of green foliage.
 Each week, volunteers and staff work together to create harmony and balance in the garden.
 They prune, transplant, propagate, nurture and remove invasive weeds that could otherwise choke out our beautiful garden.
 It's a labor of love!
 If you are interested in joining our Friday morning garden crew, please contact Rosemary Badger, Volunteer Coordinator, at email@example.com.